Travis d'Arnaud Player Props: Braves vs. Rockies

 Travis d'Arnaud At The Plate

-- d'Arnaud has four doubles, two home runs and seven walks while batting .271.
+- d'Arnaud is hitting .272 with four doubles, four home runs and seven walks.

+- In 60.0% of his 25 games this season, d'Arnaud has picked up at least one hit.
+He's also had six multi-hit games.

+- In 12.0% of his games this season, he has homered, and 4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.